videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/plugins/noise-suppresion.md

 # Noise Suppresion (BETA) - React

-Noise Suppresion identifies and filter out background noise from an audio input, during a meeting or call.
-This features can be particularly useful in noisy environments or when participants are using low-quality microphones.
+Noise suppression is a feature that identifies and filters out background noise from an audio input during a meeting or call.
+This feature can be particularly useful in noisy environments or when participants are using low-quality microphones.

 :::important

 This feature is in Beta release, so feel free to reach out to us on Discord.
-We'd love to hear feedback from you.
+We'd love to hear your feedback.

 :::